0Mission0/EquallyDividedGroups/README.md

 答案1025113。

 Given a sequence 1~24 and divide them into 3 groups.
-How many combination can be found with equal size and sum of subset?
+How many combination can be found that the each group has the same size and sum?
 The answer is 1025113.

 Basic Version is an easier to read version but not optimized.